pryley/site-reviews/readme.txt

 == Changelog ==

-= 6.10.0 (2023-06-20) =
+= 6.10.0 (2023-07-25) =

 - Added integration with [myCRED](https://mycred.me/)
 - Added listtable filter for Accepted Terms (All Reviews admin page)
 - Added options to override the Site Reviews shortcode settings for a WooCommerce product (find the options in the "product data" metabox)
 - Added priority option for categories
-- Added string translation support for shortcodes
-- Changed the console log level of validation errors from Warning to Info
+- Changed the console log level for validation errors from Warning to Info
 - Fixed Bulk Edit from removing author assignments
 - Fixed honeypot field IDs
 - Fixed Migrate Plugin tool (force-running plugin migration will fix orphaned foreign constraints related to old database table prefixes)